Random walks on Baumslag-Solitar groups

-Next, let us assume that $X$ is a countable group $G$, in which case we may study random walks whose transition probabilities are adapted to the group structure.
-In order to do so, we first pick a probability measure $\mu:G\to [0,1]$ whose support $\supp(\mu)=\set{g\in G}{\mu(g)>0}$ generates $G$ as a semigroup, see also Remark~\ref{rem:recurrenceandtransience} below.
-Then, we consider the random walk given by the following data.
+Assume now that $X$ is a countable group $G$.
+In this situation, we may adapt the transition probabilities $p:G\times G\to [0,1]$ to the group structure.
+More precisely, let $\mu:G\to [0,1]$ be a probability measure on $G$ and consider the random walk given by the following data.
 The initial probability measure $\vartheta:G\to[0,1]$ puts all mass on the identity element $1\in G$ and the transition probabilities $p:G\times G\to [0,1]$ are given by $p(g,h):=\mu(g^{-1}h)$.
 We could also have said $p(g,gx):=\mu(x)$, which leads to a handy interpretation.
-The random walk starts at the identity element and has independent $\mu$-distributed increments each of which is multiplied from the right to the current state.
-Therefore, $Z_{0}=1$ a.\,s.~(=\,almost surely) and for every $n\in\mathbb{N}$ we may decompose $Z_{n}=X_{1}\cdot\dotsc\cdot X_{n}$, where $X_{1},X_{2},\dotsc$ is a sequence of independent $\mu$-distributed random variables, see the right-hand side of Figure~\ref{fig:randomwalk}.
+The random walk starts at the identity element and has independent $\mu$-distributed increments being multiplied from the right to the current state.
+Hence, $Z_{0}=1$ a.\,s.~(=\,almost surely) and for every $n\in\mathbb{N}$, $Z_{n}=X_{1}\cdot\dotsc\cdot X_{n}$, where $X_{1},X_{2},\dotsc$ is a sequence of independent $\mu$-distributed random variables.

-\begin{rem} Since we assume that $\supp(\mu)$ generates $G$ as a semigroup, the random walk is irreducible, i.\,e.~any two states can be reached from each other with positive probability.
-In particular, the following dichotomy holds.
-Either every state is recurrent, i.\,e.~the return probability is equal to 1, or every state is transient, i.\,e.~the return probability is smaller than 1.
-In the latter case, the probability that every finite set of states will eventually be left and the random walk escapes to infinity is equal to 1. \end{rem}
+\emph{Throughout the present paper, we assume that the support $\supp(\mu)=\set{g\in G}{\mu(g)>0}$ generates $G$ as a semigroup.
+In other words, the random walk is irreducible; any two states can be reached from each other with positive probability.}